 Surface-sow (do not cover) the tiny seeds as evenly as possible over growing medium, gently press them into the surface, and keep them moist in a warm, bright place for germination.
 If no seedlings appear after a month or so of warmth, you could wait longer or consider placing the pot in a plastic bag and refrigerating it for about a month before moving it back to warmth and light.
 I occasionally find seedlings of this plant in my garden, so it’s possible for them to self-sow in less than ideal conditions.
 But in general, I advise giving the tiny seeds close attention and good care so they don’t dry out or get washed away by careless watering or heavy rain.

-Resembling a fancy Japanese maple (Acer palmatum) in leaf and a Russian sage (Perovskia) in bloom, this deciduous shrub or small tree has a beauty all of its own.
+Resembling a fancy Japanese maple (Acer palmatum) in leaf and a Russian sage (Perovskia) in bloom, cut-leaved chaste tree (Vitex negundo ‘Heterophylla’) is a deciduous shrub or small tree with a beauty all of its own.

 Cut-leaved chaste tree grows in full sun or light shade and is reportedly hardy in Zones 6 to 10.